-How to Apply: The Lodge Secretary or ENF Grants Coordinator is able to process, complete and submit the online application.
-For detailed instructions on the application process, click here.
-To find out your Lodge's per-capita standing, click here.*
+How to apply: The Lodge Secretary or ENF Grants Coordinator is able to access, complete and submit the online application.

-Process: Upon approval of a Lodge's online application, the ENF will mail the Lodge an approval letter, a grant check and a Final Report form to the Lodge address.
+Process: Upon approval of a Lodge's online application, the ENF will mail an approval letter, a grant check and a Final Report Form to the Lodge address.
 A Lodge can use its Gratitude Grant in conjunction with a Beacon Grant and/or a Promise Grant.
 Applications must be submitted separately.

-*In the event of a Lodge merger, the newly formed Lodge must meet the per-capita goal for the current Elk year under the new (merged) membership total to qualify for this grant.
+Lodge Mergers: In the event of a Lodge merger, the newly formed Lodge must meet the per-member-giving goal for the current Elk year under the new (merged) membership total to qualify for this grant.
 Lodges that qualify and apply for Gratitude Grants prior to the Lodge merger will not be penalized.

 Lodge Secretaries or Grant Coordinators follow these three steps.

 1. Go to the Member Login and enter your existing username and password.